JetBrains/teamcity-documentation/topics/configuring-vcs-triggers.md

 </td>
 <td>

-prevents the build from triggering, if the changes check in comment contains word "minor".
+Prevents the build from triggering, if the changes check contains the word "minor" in the comment.

 </td></tr><tr>
 <td>